Cost of an alternator replacement

 Signs of a bad alternator

 A broken alternator — not to be confused with a failing alternator belt (also called the serpentine belt) — can be hard to diagnose because many of the symptoms of a bad one are the same as the symptoms of a faulty battery, and both can be debilitating enough that diagnostic tests are impossible to run right away.
 In layperson’s terms, it’s hard to know what’s wrong with your car’s electrical system when there’s no power.

 Here are a few common symptoms of a bad alternator:

 - Dead battery: A faulty alternator won’t properly charge your battery while the engine is running, so a dead battery could be a sign of an alternator problem.
-The best way to tell if it’s your battery or alternator is to jump-start your car.
-If it dies soon after the jump-start, it’s likely your alternator and not your battery.
+The best way to tell if it's your battery or alternator is to install a new battery.
+If it dies shortly after the installation, your alternator is most likely to blame.

 - Difficulty starting: If your car has a hard time starting, it might be caused by your alternator.
 If the alternator is bad, your battery won’t have the necessary power to start your car.

 - Grinding or whirring: If you’re hearing some unexpected noises, like grinding or whirring, it might be due to broken pieces within an alternator.
 For example, if the bearings in your alternator are starting to fail, the noise produced is usually pretty hard to miss.